Skip to main content

 CLI Reference

-The aster command-line tool provides offline utilities for managing profiles, enrolling nodes, generating contract manifests, and inspecting configuration.
-It does not run a server or client -- those are started from Python code using AsterServer and AsterClient.
+The aster command-line tool provides utilities for managing profiles, enrolling nodes, generating contracts, invoking services, and exploring remote peers interactively.
+Servers are started from Python code using AsterServer; the CLI provides the client-side tools for connecting, testing, and generating typed client libraries.

 Installation